 - With the intent to deprive the rightful owner of such property.

-We often think this definition of theft only applies to instances where a defendant intentionally steals property from the rightful owner, but in Harris County, there are further applications.
+We often think this definition of theft only applies to instances where a defendant intentionally steals property from the rightful owner, but in Harris, there are further applications.
 The term unlawfully appropriating is applied to situations when:

 - Property is taken without the owner’s consent;